cs3216/cs3216.github.io/coursework/mobile/index.md

   Between REST and your chosen alternative, identify which might be more appropriate for the application you are building for this project.
 Explain your choice.
 </div>

-<strong>For your application, you may choose to use REST API or the alternative you have explored.</strong>
+<strong>For your application, you may choose to implement a REST API or the alternative you have explored.</strong>

 It is important to design the API contract between the client and the server well.
 With the API contract well-documented, the client can test